flofriday/TU_Wien_Addressbook/README.md

 - Indicate if the user is logged in while searching
 - Indicate that there are no student information without logging in
 - Improve Settings UI
+- Automatically check with GitHub if there is a newer version

 ## Build it yourself